From the Unreal Engine (https://vimeo.com/31193419)

 Remote TA office hours:

-Game Programming introduces students to concepts of computer game development, including scene modeling, physics engines, animation, character rigging, game AI, and the basics of game UI, audio effects and networking.
+Game Programming introduces students to concepts of computer game development, including scene modeling, physics engines, animation, character rigging, game AI, game UI, audio effects and networking.
 The course will help students build the programming skills needed to turn ideas into games.
 Students will work on various game programming exercises with the Unity game engine and a final game development project.